econia-labs/econia/src/move/econia/doc/incentives.md

 fills a taker order, the integrator who facilitated the transaction has a portion of taker fees deposited to their fee store, and Econia gets the rest, with the split thereof determined by the integrator's fee store tier for the given market.
-Econia does not charge taker fees.
+Econia does not charge maker fees.

 Hence Econia involves 5 major incentive parameters, defined at